 - ¼ cup oil

-- 1 large egg
+- 1 large egg at room temperature

-- ½ teaspoon vanilla
+- ½ teaspoon vanilla extract

 - ½ cup hot water

 FOR THE GANACHE